cran-task-views/Econometrics/Econometrics.md

   for relative distributions is contained in package `r pkg("reldist")`.

-### Canonical research designs
+### Common research designs for causal inference

-We briefly review packages related to some common research designs below.
-This section should be paired with the `r view("CausalInference")` task view, since is there a high degree of overlap.
+We review packages related to some common research designs for causal inference below.
+This section is necessarily brief and should be paired with the `r view("CausalInference")` task view, since is there a high degree of overlap.

-#### Difference-in-differences
+#### Difference-in-differences and synthetic control

 - *Basic difference-in-differences (DiD):* The canonical 2x2 DiD model (two units, two periods) can be estimated as a simple interaction between two